creeperyang/id3-parser/README.md

 ### parseV1Tag(buffer|uint8Array|number[]) | parseV2Tag(buffer|uint8Array|number[])

 Only parse id3v1 tag or id3v2 tag.

-## Typescript

-The lib is written with Typescript, so typings are shipped with the package.

 ## License
 Copyright (c) 2015 creeperyang.
 Licensed under the MIT license.